bersavosh/LowCountStats/README.md

 ```

 ## License:
 This script is developed and maintained by [Arash Bahramian](https://bersavosh.github.io/).
 Feel free to contact me if you have any comments/questions/suggestions.
+Licensed under GNU v3.